 Afternoon Session 1:00 p.m. to 4:00 p.m.

-All stock trades in Hong Kong are settled on the second trading day after transaction date (T+2).
-Comparing with the stock markets in different neighboring regions, Hong Kong has less trade restrictions as investors can immediately sell the stocks purchased earlier on the same trading day, and the stock market is free from interventions such as suspension and limitation on price fluctuations.
+All shares traded in Hong Kong are settled on the second trading day after the transaction date (T+2).
+In comparison to other stock markets in different neighboring regions, Hong Kong has less trade restrictions such as investors can immediately sell shares purchased on the same trading day, and the stock market is free from interventions such as suspension and limitation on price fluctuations.